An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 What We Stand For

-Six pillars that have guided the Village of Peace for over sixty years, not as ideals, but as daily lived commitments, proven across generations.
+Six commitments that have guided the Village of Peace for over 50 plus years, not as ideals, but as daily lived responsibilities, proven across generations.

-60+ years of plant-based living as covenant, not a trend, but a foundational alignment between the human body and the laws of nature.
-The body (adam) is drawn from the earth (adamah) and thrives on what the earth provides.
+50 plus years of plant-based "Live-It" as daily commitment, not a trend, but a foundational alignment between the human body and the laws of nature.
+The body thrives on what the earth provides.

-Multi-generational bonds rooted in shared purpose and Divine Covenant.
-The community is a living family, where each generation carries responsibility for those who come after, grandmothers, mothers, daughters raising servant-leaders.
+Multi-generational bonds rooted in shared purpose and family responsibility.
+The community is a living family, where each generation carries responsibility for those who come after: grandmothers, mothers, daughters raising servant-leaders.

 Natural Childbirth